wagtail/rfcs/text/025-search-query-classes-revised.md

 them behave consistently across all search backends.
 We also decided that they didn't add anything useful to the API that can't be achieved with ``PlainText`` queries.

+#### Removal of "Filter" query type

+It's possible to implement the same functionality using the combinator types so it's not very useful to have a separate class for this.

 #### Removal of "future enhancements"